embumila/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Return the nth node of the linked list
+Sum all data of a linked list